-When addressing hunger and malnutrition, climate matters.
-Eighty percent of the world’s agriculture is rainfed and very vulnerable to climate fluctuations.
-Climate change poses an additional challenge to countries and communities that cannot cope even with the climate they have today.
+Climate matters.
+Eighty percent of the world’s agriculture is rainfed, which means it’s very vulnerable to climate fluctuations.
+Manmade climate change presents an additional stressor to countries and communities that can’t even cope with the climate they have today.

 Understanding how climate matters is key.
 Governments, development agencies and nongovernmental organizations have made considerable investments to improve crop yields of small-holder farmers and support resilient and sustainable development.
 Such programs are often implemented with little understanding about whether the proposed strategy may actually make farmers more vulnerable to climate.
 Good climate adaptation projects need to consider a range of time scales; however, many projects often use data directly from end-of-century global climate models without considering if those longterm simulations adequately capture what farmers might face over the next several growing seasons.